equinor/fmu-sumo-sim2sumo/docs/sim2sumo.rst

         - faults
         - ..

-2. as string:

-   Here there are two options, you can use both the name of one single datatype or the 'all' argument for all datatypes:
+To include all datatypes use a list with a single item "all":

    .. code-block::

-      :caption: extracting all available datatypes from simulation run
+      datatypes:

-      datatypes: all
+         - all

 For datatypes available see documentation for ``res2df``

 options:
 -------------